rohilrao/BrainMRI_Segmentation_UDA/README.md

-# Entropy guided Unspervised domain adaptation
+# Entropy-guided Unspervised Domain Adaptation for Segmentation of Brain MRI Scans
 This project is an implementation of the research paper: <a href="https://www.researchgate.net/publication/345238526_Entropy_Guided_Unsupervised_Domain_Adaptation_for_Cross-Center_Hip_Cartilage_Segmentation_from_MRI">Entropy Guided Unsupervised Domain Adaptation for Cross-Center Hip Cartilage Segmentation from MRI.</a> The authors of this paper have not released the source code.
 We make two essential changes:
 <li>We replace the orignal segmentation backbone with a U-Net for reasons described in our report.</li>